BlueDuck-jpg/atom-ide-ui/docs/outline-view.md

 }
 ```

-Then, in your package entry point, add:
+Then, in your package entry point, add: hi anjing

 ```
 export function provideOutlines(): OutlineProvider {